Skip to content

 Define external gateway for traps

-If you use SC4SNMP on a single machine, configure loadBalancerIP. loadBalancerIP is the IP address in the metallb pool.
+If you use SC4SNMP on a multinode setup, configure loadBalancerIP. loadBalancerIP should be an IP assigned from your MetalLB address pool in the same subnet as your cluster nodes can reach.
 See the following example:

 traps: